 The parade route covered 51 blocks from Christopher Street to Central Park ending in a “Gay-In” in Sheep’s Meadow.

-In Los Angeles, Morris Kight (Gay Liberation Front LA founder), Reverend Troy Perry (Universal Fellowship of Metropolitan Community Churches founder) and Reverend Bob Humphries (United States Mission founder) gathered to plan a commemoration.
+In Los Angeles, Morris Kight (Gay Liberation Front LA founder), Reverend Troy Perry (Universal Fellowship of Metropolitan Community Churches founder), and Reverend Bob Humphries (United States Mission founder) gathered to plan a commemoration.
 They settled on a parade down Hollywood Boulevard.
 But securing a permit from the city was no easy task.
 They named their organization Christopher Street West.”
 But they had more difficulty with Los Angeles than New York City.
 Rev. Perry recalled the Los Angeles Police Chief Edward M. Davis telling him, “As far as I’m concerned, granting a permit to a group of homosexuals to parade down Hollywood Boulevard would be the same as giving a permit to a group of thieves and robbers.”
-Grudgingly, the Police Commission granted the permit, though there were fees exceeding $1.5 million.
+Grudgingly, the Police Commission granted the permit, though fees were exceeding $1.5 million.
 After the American Civil Liberties Union stepped in, the commission dropped all its requirements but a $1,500 fee for police service.
-That, too, was dismissed when the California Superior Court ordered the police to provide protection as they would for any other group.
-The eleventh hour California Supreme Court decision ordered the police commissioner to issue a parade permit citing the “constitutional guarantee of freedom of expression.”
+That, too, was dismissed when the California Superior Court ordered the police to protect as they would any other group.
+The eleventh-hour California Supreme Court decision ordered the police commissioner to issue a parade permit citing the “constitutional guarantee of freedom of expression.”
 From the beginning, L.A. parade organizers and participants knew there were risks of violence.
 Kight received death threats right up to the morning of the parade.
 Unlike what we see today, the first gay parade was very quiet.
-The marchers convened on McCadden Place in Hollywood, marched north and turned east onto Hollywood Boulevard.
-The Advocate reported “Over 1,000 homosexuals and their friends staged, not just a protest march, but a full blown parade down world-famous Hollywood Boulevard.”
+The marchers convened on McCadden Place in Hollywood, marched north, and turned east onto Hollywood Boulevard.
+The Advocate reported, “Over 1,000 homosexuals and their friends staged, not just a protest march, but a full-blown parade down world-famous Hollywood Boulevard.”

 Watch the rare video below of the first Christopher Street Liberation Day Parade which took place on June 28, 1970.